yysun/apprun/docs/README.md

 ## Routing

-Because AppRun can connect web page events to AppRun Event, handling routing becomes much easier.
-AppRun detects the hash changes in URL and calls update functions by matching the hash.
-E.g., when URL in the browser address bar becomes http://..../#Counter, The #Couter update function of the component will run.
+Because we can connect the DOM events to AppRun Event, handling routing becomes much easier.
+AppRun detects the hash changes in URL (by listening to the window's onpopstate event) and triggers the AppRun events with matching the hash.
+E.g., when URL in the browser address bar becomes http://..../#Counter, it triggers the #Couter event.

-Each component defines its route in an update function.
-The URL changes trigger and run the update function.
-It can avoid a lot of code for registering and matching routes like in the other frameworks and libraries.
+Using the events, each component defines its route events.
+It can avoid much code for registering and matching routes like in the other frameworks and libraries.

 ## CLI